mpanko/denisasvach/content/projects/treatment-of-remembering.md

 title: Treatment of Remembering
 order: 17
 image: /images/treatment-of-remembering_thumbnail-image2.jpg
-description: Three dancers with the audience undergo the Treatment of Remembering, exploring connection to nature in a space marked by its absence.
+description: Three dancers with the audience are exploring a connection to nature in a space marked by its absence.
 content:
   - type: text
     content: >-